wilsonmar/wilsonmar.github.io/_posts/2016-06-05-github-data-security.md

    <br /><br />

-1. TODO: Some GitHub contains sample values in a file
+1. Some GitHub contains sample values in a file

    CAUTION: The problem is that some simply save the .env file in the same folder, which is then subject to being pushed to a GitHub repository.

-1. To insert a secret key to the bottom of a Mac's <tt>~/.bash_profile</tt> script that the operating system executes upon boot-up, one can:

-   {% highlight text %}
-   echo "export SECRET_PASS=12345678910" >> ~/app-root/data/.bash_profile{% endhighlight %}

-An extention of this concept is to reference a file name that is actually reached via a <a href="#Symlink">symlink</a> to a folder outside of the Git repository.
+An extention of this concept is to reference a file name that is actually reached via a <a href="#Symlink">symlink</a> to a folder outside of the Git repository, such as on the user's $HOME folder.

 <a name="Symlink"></a>